Beduncan/sequelize-Burgers/README.md

 # SequelizeBurgers
- This app is a spin off of eat deez bugers.
-It allows users to create a burger of their chooseing and add it to a MySql database.
-The user then can choose to eat any bugers that have been created to put them in a seperate list of eaten burgers.
+This app is a spin-off of eat deez burgers.
+It allows users to create a burger of their choosing and add it to a MySql database.
+The user then can choose to eat any burgers that have been created to put them in a separate list of eaten burgers.
 This application utilizes Express, Handlebars, and the MySql ORM Sequelize.

 ## Getting Started